Mobile Homes for Sale in Delaware

 Q: What's the best way to upset a Real Estate Agent?

 A: Make an appointment to see a dozen occupied homes 30 minutes from our office and then "No show" for your appointment.
 Successful real estate agents are very busy.
 They often work with many clients in one day.
 If you don't show up they have more than likely missed an opportunity to work with another potential home buyer during that time slot.
 If you don't show up they have probably spent a half hour driving to meet you, sat at the location waiting for you another half an hour and then have to drive another half an hour back to their office.
 If you don't show up, the agent also has to call all of the homeowners who changed their schedule for the day to accomodate your expected visit and tell them "sorry."
 But the story is not over yet, Each of the homes that you were supposed to look at also has a listing agent who will call us in a few days to see how the showing went.
-Your lack of manners has actually touched the lives of as many as 20 other people and cost the agent who was supposed to show the homes to you at least two hours of work and a couple gallons of gas.
+Your lack of manners has actually touched the lives of as many as 30 other people and cost the agent who was supposed to show the homes to you at least two hours of work, a couple gallons of gas and a potential sale.
 If you make an appointment and can't make it, please call to let us know!!!

 Q: Are there a high number of Alien Abductions in Southern Delaware?